Yaroster/skoomaDen.me/src/content/posts/Chai Latte and Countertop Philosophy.md

 I think I'm okay with falling, with failing, with not being the best.
 I want to accept the fact that there is an end, I think it's okay that the eternal quest for success doesn't have to be eternal.

-I think i'm okay with that.
+I think I'm okay with that.

 ## Empty Promises, Unfulfilled Dreams.

 Like a chant I always repeat to myself, like a mantra I always whisper in the dark.
 My eyes always sealed, as to not see the ground beneath me.

-In all of our endevors we forget about the fall, we forget about the end.
+In all of our endeavors we forget about the fall, we forget about the end.
 I wish I could tell you that it's all going to be okay, that you're going to make it, that you're going to succeed.
-And as I am writing this to you my friends, in a month or so, I will know if my life can continue, if my dreams can be fulfilled, or if i'm going to finally look at the ground rapidly approching my sealed eyes.
+And as I am writing this to you my friends, in a month or so, I will know if my life can continue, if my dreams can be fulfilled, or if I'm going to finally look at the ground rapidly approaching my sealed eyes.

 My friends, all is always well, and all will always be well.
 If not for lies we turn into truths slowly, no amount of encouragement would make us try and break the ephemeral.